losrobbos/d04-b-snippets/3-react/README.md

 // receiving the data
 const UserCard = ( { name, age } ) => {

-	return <div>{name} is {age} years old</div>
+	// JSX => LAYOUT of our component !
+But with changeable content! return <div>{name} is {age} years old</div>

 }